auanasgheps/snapraid-aio-script/README.md

 # Snapraid AIO Script
-The definitive all-in-one [SnapRAID](https://github.com/amadvance/snapraid) script.
+The definitive all-in-one [SnapRAID](https://github.com/amadvance/snapraid) script on Linux.
 I hope you'll agree :).

 There are many SnapRAID scripts out there, but none has the features I want.
 So I made my own, inspired by existing solutions.